 With multiple privacy and data breach scandals coming to the public eye, digital security is under extreme scrutiny.
 This is even more sensitive when we are talking about banks and financial services for obvious reasons.
 The use of interactive solutions such as touch-screens and tablets with the top of the line levels of encryption is a cornerstone feature of a well-thought-out banking experience prepared for the future.

 One aspect every big company is trying to tackle is the environmental impact of its operations.
 The average customer is increasingly sensitive to this global issue and rewards the most conscious companies with unshakable loyalty.
-By utilizing a tablet with advanced touch-screen capabilities, every bank branch seamlessly starts saving paper sheets, trees and, ultimately, the planet.
+By utilizing a tablet with advanced touch-screen capabilities, every bank branch seamlessly starts saving paper sheets, trees, and, ultimately, the planet.
 Every transaction equates to multiple sheets of paper and every contract to a dozen of them.
-If as per magic all of these turn digital, how much closer is a bank to become 100% green?
+If as per magic all of these turn digital, how much closer is a bank to becoming 100% green?

 A successful company will always have the customer journey in mind.
 Banks, due to the nature of the business, see every little detail of this journey being magnified.
 By adopting an interactive approach and creating value for the customer at multiple stages with the use of touch-screens and tablets, banks can improve the customer journey and provide a better service with a residual cost.

 Big touch-screens ready for the customer to interact also have the ability to add a solid layer of branding through the use of high-quality visuals creating a consistent image throughout all channels: website, mobile app, and finally bank branches.

 Technology and e-commerce giants are known for their low friction systems that get customers addicted.
 On the other end of the spectrum, you can usually find the banks.
 Famous for long processes, duplicate forms and too many steps to perform simple operations, especially when visiting the bank in person.
 Proper integration of interactive banking technology is something that brings banks much closer to the lack of friction that makes companies so very successful amongst users.